thnetii/repository-default/DotNet-Solution-Directory/README.md

 ### Enable SourceLink

 `Directory.Build.props` also includes the necessary settings for SourceLink.
-This also sets the NuGet packages to emit pdb files on pack.